Reasonable Cause for Penalty Abatement

 You can apply for penalty abatement due to reasonable cause over the phone or in writing, and the IRS allows you to submit a letter or use Form 843.
 Although calling the IRS can be very effective when you're applying for first-time penalty abatement, it does not work as well with reasonable cause.

 To increase the chances of having your penalties waived, you should apply in writing using Form 843.
 This form outlines all the details the IRS wants to know, and it helps to ensure that you don't forget to include any critical information.
+In many cases, it is a good practice to provide additional documentation by attaching an explanation to Form 843.

 Tips for Applying for Reasonable Cause